ntu-nail/AI6127/README.md

 - There will be a final project contributing to the remaining 50% of the total coursework assessment.
   - ***3–6*** students per group
   - Presentation: ***20%***, report: ***30%***
-- The project will be a group work.
+- The project will be group work.
 Students will be graded individually, depending on their contribution to the group.
 The final project presentation will ensure the student’s understanding of the project.

 # Course Prerequisites